BL-30/Development-project-in-Machine-Learning/README.md

 5. class (integer)

 Chronic KIdney Disease dataset
-Data has 25 feattures which may predict a patient with chronic kidney disease
+Data has 25 features which may predict a patient with chronic kidney disease

 The data was taken over a 2-month period in India with 25 features ( eg, red blood cell count, white blood cell count, etc).
 The target is the 'classification', which is either 'ckd' or 'notckd' - ckd=chronic kidney disease.
 There are 400 rows